What’s your passion? Is there an issue or an organization that really speaks to you?

 - Engage in service work.

 Work with your community or issue for at least three quarters, while continually reflecting on your mission statement.
-Use the Principles of Ethical and Effective Service to guide you, contact us when you need support.
+Use the Principles of Ethical and Effective Service to guide you.

 - Certify completion.